leehaausing/transformers/model_cards/nyu-mll/roberta_1M_to_1B/README.md

 # RoBERTa Pretrained on Smaller Datasets

 We pretrain RoBERTa on smaller datasets (1M, 10M, 100M, 1B tokens).
-We release 3 models with lowest perplexities for each pretraining data size out of 25 runs (or 10 in the case of 1B tokens).
+For each dataset, we pretrain RoBERTa from scratch 25 times (or 10 in the case of 1B) with different hyperparameters and select 3 checkpoints of the same model size that have the lowest validation perplexity.
 The pretraining data reproduces that of BERT: We combine English Wikipedia and a reproduction of BookCorpus using texts from smashwords in a ratio of approximately 3:1.

 ### Hyperparameters and Validation Perplexity